 “We are truly saddened by this tragedy that the country is experiencing,” says Ms. Faimy Carmelle Loiseau, National Director of SOS Children’s Villages Haiti.
 “SOS Children’s Villages in Haiti continues to take measures to ensure the safety of children, young people and employees by being vigilant as unrest and violence are unpredictable and spare no one.”

 The country is now a gloomy and suspicious state.
 The frightened civilian population remains cloistered at home.
 Public transport is virtually paralyzed.
 Public and private companies and institutions remain closed.
 Doubt and fear hangs over the country’s future.

-To ensure the safety of children, youth and staff, the National Office of SOS Children’s Haiti is monitoring the situation in the event that security protocols and procedures need to be implemented.
-The Children’s Villages have enough food and supplies for two weeks, after stockpiling in advance of the recent tropical storm Elsa.
+To ensure the safety of children, youth and staff, the National Office of SOS Children’s Villages in Haiti is monitoring the situation in the event that security protocols and procedures need to be implemented.
+The villages have enough food and supplies for two weeks, after stockpiling in advance of the recent tropical storm Elsa.

 “Fortunately, we have not yet recorded any cases of violence or attacks against the organization in general, either participants in our programmes or staff.
 For several weeks now, principally in the area of Santo, we have had a police patrol the village area regularly.
 Also, our security company has stepped up awareness-raising measures in all our programs to strengthen their vigilance,” says National Director Loiseau.

 In addition, all program offices and the National Office are closed, and colleagues must stay at home until the political situation stabilizes.